 The importance of the w88 slot online plant, which originated in the Namibian desert in Africa, is that it is the first reported plant species that could be induced to switch from C3 photosynthesis to CAM following salinity stress or water-deficit treatment.

 Most plants use what is known as the C3 pathway to photosynthetically fix atmospheric carbon during the day.
-However, plants that rely on the water-conserving CAM pathway take up and fix carbon during the night, thereby avoiding water losses that normally occur due to a process called evapotranspiration, which helps keep plants cool during the day.
+However, plants that rely on the water-conserving w88 slot online pathway take up and fix carbon during the night, thereby avoiding water losses that normally occur due to a process called evapotranspiration, which helps keep plants cool during the day.
 However, daytime transpiration results in water loss through small pores in the leaf surfaces called stomata.

 "They open their stomata so carbon dioxide can enter the leaf, and then it gets fixed into sugars and all other compounds that support most of life on Earth," w88 slot online.
 "But because plants transpire to cool themselves, they lose enormous amounts of water."